Self Cleansing Velocity given Friction Factor Solution

 Self Cleansing Velocity given Friction Factor Formula

-What is self-cleansing velocity ?
+What is friction factor ?

 How to Calculate Self Cleansing Velocity given Friction Factor?